ftphikari/gross/README.txt

 X when / is requested, go over all links, hash them in the process, get feed title, get errors from map[hash]err
-* when /news is requested, go over all links, hash them in the process, collect feed items, sort them, display title, link to /news/hash/hash
+X when /news is requested, go over all links, hash them in the process, collect feed items, sort them, display title, link to /news/hash/hash
 * when /news?update is requested, go over all links, hash them in the process, update each one